onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 power input jack is clearly labeled as accepting 10 to 15 volts DC.
 It's also labeled as being center pin positive.
 I dug through the wall warts in my junk box, and all of them where center pin negative.
 So much for driving my radio off the mains.
-Guess I'm going wth a portable power supply.
+Guess I'm going with a portable power supply.

 <img class="game art" width="640px" height"640px"
      src="/images/norcal-40a-voltage-regulator-panel.jpg"